Skip to content

 Caveat

-Should you plan to use the WebInterface, we recommend invoking it be the first thing your program do.
-All the statements before invoking it run multiple times!
+Should you plan to use the WebInterface, we recommend making its invocation the first thing your program does.
+All the statements before it run multiple times!

-hello = "world" # This line would run thrice!
+hello = "world" # This line would run for every browser client!

 with run(interface="web") as m: